Jahbas/Liquid-Music/README.md

 3. **Create Custom Playlists**: Use the "New Playlist" button to organize your music into themed collections
 4. **Add Album Covers**: Upload custom images for your playlists to make them visually appealing
 5. **Persistent Storage**: All your playlists and settings are automatically saved and restored
+6. **Theme Customization**: Switch between Dark, Light, Purple, and Blue themes
+7. **Performance Optimization**: Enable Performance Mode to disable animations for better performance
-6. **Smooth Controls**: Drag the volume and progress bars for precise control
+8. **Smooth Controls**: Drag the volume and progress bars for precise control
-7. **Keyboard Navigation**: Use keyboard shortcuts for quick control
+9. **Keyboard Navigation**: Use keyboard shortcuts for quick control
-8. **Mobile Friendly**: Touch-friendly interface for mobile devices
+10. **Mobile Friendly**: Touch-friendly interface for mobile devices
-9. **Memory Management**: The player automatically cleans up file URLs when tracks are removed
+11. **Memory Management**: The player automatically cleans up file URLs when tracks are removed

 ## 🔧 Customization